machines-in-motion/dynamic_graph_manager/readme.md

 ## Usage:

-Inherite from the class DynamicGraphManager and overload the three functions responsible for the hardware:
+Inherit from the class DynamicGraphManager and overload the three functions responsible for the hardware:

 	 `virtual void initialize_hardware_communication_process()`